Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-Your god denies the blessing of air to your foe, watching as they slowly suffocate.
+In a frightening spectacle, the subject of your ire begins to crack and break apart as every imperfection is amplified.
 When you cast this miracle, choose a creature within range.
 At the start of each of your turns for the duration of this effect, make a Prowess attack against them.
-If it hits, deal 1d12 + Presence air damage and apply one stack of blunted.
-Each time you hit with this attack during a single miracle, increase the damage dealt by 1d12 + Presence.
+If it hits, apply two stacks of defenseless, then deal corrosive damage to them equal to their total stacks of all afflictions.

-### Gift of Grace
+### Gift of Greed

 <div class="tight">